GSA/digitalgov.gov/content/posts/2015-06-08-the-content-corner-creating-a-content-style-guide.md

 If you need a good starting point for getting a better grip on your agency’s personality, take a look at Big Brand System’s 10 minute [personality exercise](http://bbsmedia.s3.amazonaws.com/Brand_Personality.pdf).

-Most importantly, a content style guide serves as a reference tool for your [content strategy](https://www.WHATEVER/2015/03/23/the-content-corner-building-a-content-strategy/) and helps ensure that your strategy is a part of every piece of content created.
+Most importantly, a content style guide serves as a reference tool for your [content strategy]({{< relref "2015-03-23-the-content-corner-building-a-content-strategy.md" >}} and helps ensure that your strategy is a part of every piece of content created.
 This should also serve to help keep your content efficient and user-focused while also asking whether the piece of content needs to be created in the first place.

 ## Build Upon the Work of Others